-The pricing of DMARC Analyzer’s premium subscriptions are based on DMARC compliant emails.
+The pricing of DMARC Analyzer’s Standard subscriptions are based on DMARC compliant emails.
 The amount of DMARC compliant emails an organization sends on a monthly basis, is how we calculate the volume an organization gets charged on.

 We can determine this based on the DMARC aggregate reports we receive from DMARC reporting organizations (ISPs).
 The DMARC aggregate reports describe the number of compliant messages that were sent on behalf of a domain.